 which are usually gone in a week.

-Recovery is primarily dependent on the amount of bruising and swelling there is in the
+Recovery from your eyelid surgery depends on the amount of bruising and swelling you have in the

 As with any operation, bleeding and infection are the most common problems that

 can occur, but they are rare.
 Dr. Woods minimizes this through sterile technique, antibiotics, meticulous attention to detail.
 Your role as patient is to adhere to pre- and post-operative instructions to diminish these risks as well.

 In this procedure Dr. Woods advises against excessive removal of skin, as it results in an unnatural appearance of the eyes and can cause chronic dry eye syndrome.